mbforbes/mapgen/report/report.md

 differentiate more _waypoint_ types, such as freeways, arterials, and side streets.
 Modifying the model to account for task-specific constraints—such as that buildings have straight edges and are closed polygons—would produce even more realistic results.
-And of course, the current approach provides the road network as input; an even greater challenge would be to generate the roads as well (though this would likely move beyond the limits of the current model).
+Training on multiple cities and observing the style differences the model picks up would be an interesting application of the work already done.
+And, of course, the current approach provides the road network as input; an even greater challenge would be to generate the roads as well (though this would likely move beyond the limits of the current model).

 Even more exciting to us is the second line of future work, which is to learn models inspired by traditional approaches to procedural map generation: